sahil-kazama/Linux-Gaming-Software/README.md

 (2) Select your distro Arch OR Debian go to directory

-Arch-Linux = 'ls && cd ArCh'
+Arch-Linux = 'cd ArCh && ls'

-Debian-Linux = 'ls && cd DeBiAn'
+Debian-Linux = 'cd DeBiAn && ls'

 (3) Select your platform amd or intel or nvidia